steipete/Aspects/README.md

 Aspects
 =======

-Delightful, simple library for aspect oriented programming.
+Delightful, simple library for aspect oriented programming by [@steipete](http://twitter.com/steipete).

 **Think of Aspects as method swizzling on steroids.
 It allows you to add code to methods either per object or per class**, and you can choose the insertion point (before/instead/after).
 Aspects automatically deals with calling super and is easier to use than regular method swizzling.